NCLEX-PN Test Day Survival Guide: What to Expect and How to Stay Calm

 - Maximum: 150 questions

-❓Types of Questions
+❓ Types of Questions

-- Multiple choice
+- Multiple Choice

-- Select all that apply (SATA)
+- Select All That Apply (SATA)

 - Fill-in-the-blank

-- Ordered response (prioritization)
+- Ordered Response

 4. Breaks During the Test

-- One scheduled break is offered after 2 hours.
+- One scheduled break after 2 hours

-- Always raise your hand to alert the proctor before leaving your seat.
+- Always alert the proctor before leaving

 5. Test-Taking Strategies to Stay Calm and Focused

-🧘♂️ Practice Deep Breathing
+🧘♂️ Deep Breathing

-🧠 Reframe Anxiety as Excitement
+🧠 Reframe Anxiety

-🧩 Use Elimination Strategies
+🧩 Use Elimination

 💡 Think Like a Nurse

-- What is safest for the patient?
+- What’s safest for the patient?

 - What would a nurse do first?